Aaron98990/ways-of-the-game/offside.md

 > A player in an offside position receiving the ball from an opponent who deliberately played* the ball, including by deliberate handball, is not considered to have gained an advantage, unless it was a deliberate save by any opponent.

-So, if the ball is deliberately played (non-deflected) by an opponent who is not near the goal you can never be offside.
+So, if the ball is deliberately played (not deflected) by an opponent who is not near the goal you can never be offside.
 We review less clear examples in the "deflection" section below.

 [No offside.
 The ball is played by an opponent and the play wasn't a deflection.
 The referee always makes the final decision. ](https://youtu.be/beFY-IF6ahQ?t=13s)